nigel-smk/av-elab/README.md

 #### 3. Setup your Qualtrics pre-survey

   - Login to your Qualtrics account and create or edit your pre-survey

+  - In your "Survey Flow", as your first element, [add a new "Embedded Data" element](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/standard-elements/embedded-data/)
+  - Add 2 fields to the "Embedded Data" element: "sid", and "pid"
+  - Enter your study's id into the "sid" field, and leave the pid field blank
+  - the "pid" field will be populated by the "Web Service" element (below)

-  - At the end of your "Survey Flow", [add a new "Web Service" element](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/advanced-elements/web-service/)
+  - At the end of your "Survey Flow", before your "End of Survey" element [add a new "Web Service" element](https://www.qualtrics.com/support/survey-platform/survey-module/survey-flow/advanced-elements/web-service/)
   - In the URL field, enter `<base_url>/api/auth/generateKey`
-  - Add two parameters to send to the webservice:
-      - sid = <your_study_id>
-      - studyKey = <your_study_key>
+  - Add a parameter called "studyKey" with the Study Key that was generated for your study as the value
   - Then click "Test URL"
   - If it is successful, you will be presented with the option to add "pid" as embedded data
-  - If it is not successful, make sure that your server is running and the url is correct
+  - If it is not successful, make sure that your eLab server is running and the url is correct
-  - Click "Add Embedded Data" and then save your survey flow
+  - Click "Add Embedded Data"

+  - On your "End of Survey" element, click "Customize"
+  - In the popup that appears, check off the "Redirect to a URL" option
+  - In the redirect field, enter a URL of this form: `<base_url>?sid=${e://Field/sid}&pid=${e://Field/pid}`
+    - this syntax swaps the values from your "Embedded Data" element into the url's query parameters

 #### 4. Do a test run of your study